 Where to stay in Whistler

-whistler village
+whistler village lit up at night

 Whistler is blessed with dozens of top-notch hotels with a few different village areas to choose from.
 Whether you like it lively and bustling or quiet and secluded, you’ll find somewhere to suit.